This tutorial will walk you through configuring a router using DD-WRT firmware version 3.0-r40559.

 3. For Tunnel Device PIA VPN connections use a TUN interface.

 4. Tunnel Protocol will be set to UDP in this guide.
 In most cases UDP provides better speeds than TCP.
-If TCP is used, be sure to use the port shown in the dependencies table at the beginning of this guide.
+If TCP is used, be sure to use the correct port number.

 7. User Pass Authentication must be set to Enable.